 The Economics of Happiness

-Our award-winning film, ‘The Economics of Happiness’, spells out the social, spiritual, and ecological costs of today’s global economy while highlighting the multiple benefits of economic localization.
-Featuring Vandana Shiva, Bill McKibben, David Korten, Samdhong Rinpoche, and other inspiring thinkers and activists.
+Our award-winning film spells out the social, spiritual, and ecological costs of today’s global economy while highlighting the multiple benefits of economic localization.
+Featuring Vandana Shiva, Bill McKibben, David Korten, and others.
+The film has been translated to 27 languages (see below).

-This guide expands on the arguments made in the film, and points to a wealth of resources for further learning, reflection and action.
+This guide expands on the arguments made in The Economics of Happiness film, and points to a wealth of resources for further learning, reflection and action.
 This is invaluable for community screenings.